 You're on the New Zealand site →

-82% of companies that go out of business do so because of poor cash flow visibility and management.
-That’s a bit doomsday, but knowing your cash position is vital to understanding your business’s numbers, staying on top of the flow of your cash and making proactive decisions that help your business grow.
+Did you know that 82% of companies that go out of business do so because of poor cash flow visibility and management?
+Knowing your cash position is vital to understanding your business’s numbers, staying on top of the flow of your cash and making proactive decisions to help your business grow.

 It’s the most reliable tool you can have in your arsenal to give you a better understanding of your business.
 If cash is the lifeblood of your business, then cash flow management is the process of keeping your business’s heart beating.

 From keeping track of overdue payments to foreseeing upcoming cash flow gaps, there are numerous advantages to cash flow forecasting.
 Find out more by reading our article on the 7 advantages of a cash flow forecast.

 There are two main methods for calculating a cash flow forecast, known as the direct and indirect methods.
 The direct method is ideal for short to medium-term planning, while the indirect method uses your P&L combined with your balance sheet for a longer-term forecast.
 Want to know more?
 Read our article that explores the differences between direct and indirect forecasting to learn more.

 When it comes to budgeting, a profit and loss or a balance sheet will give you a snapshot of what is happening right now, it won’t show you the future in terms of the cash you will actually have.
 In other words, it won’t be ‘real’.
 With a cash flow forecast that has been updated with your actual financial data, you can compare your best guess to what really happened, helping you see if you need to update your forecasts.